What You Need to Get Your First Mortgage

 You may also discover that you need to do some credit repair.
 You will want to pay off as much debt as possible before asking for a mortgage.

 Mortgage lenders will also want to see that you have a solid work history.
-If you have a history of stable employment you are more likely to get good terms on a mortgage than if you just started a new job last week.
+If you have a history of stable employment you are more likely to get good terms on a first mortgage than if you just started a new job last week.

 The lender will also want to know how big of a down payment you will be making.
 While the rule of thumb is you should make a 20% down payment, the truth is every situation is different.
 The better your credit is, the better your debt to income ratio is, and the more reliable your income is, the lower your down payment will need to be.